Gaucho8545/rcomp-24-25-dj-g4/doc/Sprint1/Planning.md

 * **Backbone Cables:** All backbone cables use optic fiber monomode 10 due to its immunity to dispersion, resulting in higher data rates and extended cable lengths.

 * **Ethernet Network Cables:** For all other Ethernet network cables, Category 7 (CAT7) will be employed, offering higher data rates.
 Additionally, CAT7 cables feature superior shielding, enhancing reliability by reducing susceptibility to signal loss or disruption caused by electromagnetic interference (EMI).
+* **Copper Cable Wiring:** We used the 568A standard for the copper cable wiring, as it is the most widely used standard in the industry.
 # Subtasks assignment

 ###  1231492